 Candidates who are willing and able to depart on a faster schedule may request to be considered for Early Departure.
-Early Departure candidates leave in April of their departure year rather than the summer.
-Candidates who request consideration for Early Departure on their application must submit a Certificate of Health and FBI Background Check to their interview location in late January or early February.
+Early Departure candidates may leave between April and September of their departure year.
+Candidates who request consideration for Early Departure on their application must submit a Certificate of Health and FBI Background Check to their interview location by the time of their interview.
 They must also have their Bachelor’s degree conferred no later than April 1st of the departure year.
-Acceptance notifications for Early Departure candidates are sent in March of the departure year.
-This means that Early Departure candidates will only have a few weeks to prepare before they depart for Japan.

 Very few Early Departure positions open up each year, so the majority of our Early Departure hopefuls are not chosen to depart in April.
 Candidates who are not chosen for Early Departure will still be considered you for a position in the summer departure group.
 If you are selected for the summer departure group rather than the Early Departure group, you will receive your acceptance notification in early April.